|ATLAS regional sections

 Dr Marina Novelli, Dr Clare Weeden and Ioannis Pantelidis, Merz Hoare

 During the conference the Board of ATLAS Africa also discussed the publication strategy.
-So far the proceedings of the 7 conferences were published in 7 different Volumes (please see ATLAS website).
+So far the proceedings of the 7 conferences were published in 7 different Volumes (please see website of ATLAS). .
 Volume 8 and 9, consisting of the proceedings of the conference in Kampala, will be published soon.
-For the Kigali conference it was decided that papers will be published in a special issue in the Journal of Tourism and Hospitality Research, the newly established African Journal of Tourism and Hospitality of MOI University Press, and - if necessary – in a new Volume of the ATLAS Africa series.
+For the Kigali conference it was decided that papers will be published in a special issue in the Tourism and Hospitality Research, the newly established African Journal of Tourism and Hospitality of MOI University Press, and - if necessary – in a new Volume of the ATLAS Africa series.

 One of the key roles of ATLAS Africa and indeed the whole network of ATLAS is to promote education and research in tourism and leisure related studies through the holding of conferences, symposia and workshops.
 Towards that end, ATLAS Africa has over the years held 8 successful conferences in different African countries.
 In the meeting of the ATLAS Africa Board during this year’s ATLAS conference it was decided to organize the next conference in 2015 in Dar es Salaam, Tanzania.